xmorg3/myebookshellread/README.md

     FILENAME=$RANDOMTMPFILE  #FILENAME will be used further down in the script trap 'rm $RANDOMTMPFILE; exit' INT  #on exit, remove the temp file.

-## Usage: ebookreader.sh FILENAME LINENUMBER
-	Line Number is optional.
-If not supplied it will start at line 1 if a .bookmark file exists, it will start at the line in the file if you specifiy your own line it will start there.

 ## Issues:
 	* bookmarks in read only areas - say you try to read a man page aloud ebookreader.sh /usr/share/man/el/man1/inkscape.1.gz